Lactarius subflammeus

+Lactarius subflammeus, commonly known as the orange milk cap, is a North American milkcap mushroom in the family Russulaceae.
+The slimy to sticky fruiting bodies have scarlet caps that soon fade to bright orange; the typically longer-than-wide orange stipe contrasts with whitish gills.
+When cut it exudes white, acrid latex, and it is considered inedible.
+Described in 1979 by Lexemuel Ray Hesler and Alexander H. Smith, it belongs to Lactarius sect.
+Russularia and fruits in late summer to autumn as an ectomycorrhizal associate of conifer forests, especially in the Pacific Northwest; NatureServe currently assigns no global status rank.
+It was described from coastal sand dunes at Pacific City, Oregon, after having been confused in the literature with Lactarius aurantiacus.
+Microscopically, it has a white spore print and hyaline, amyloid spores ornamented with isolated warts and short, non-reticulate ridges, a combination that helps separate it from similar orange species such as Lactarius luculentus (both varieties) and L. substriatus.

 Taxonomy

-The species was first described by Lexemuel Ray Hesler and Alexander H. Smith in their 1979 monograph of North American species of the genus Lactarius, based on specimens collected from Pacific City, Oregon.
+The species was first described by the American mycologists Lexemuel Ray Hesler and Alexander H. Smith in their 1979 monograph of North American species of the genus Lactarius, based on specimens collected from Pacific City, Oregon.
 Prior to this description, the species had frequently been confused in the literature with L. aurantiacus.
 The specific epithet subflammeus means "almost flame color".
 It is classified in the section Russularia of the subgenus Russularia of Lactarius.
 Species in this subgenus have small to medium-sized and fragile fruit bodies.

+A multilocus study on Rocky Mountain Lactarius species placed L. subflammeus within the Russularia complex alongside L. substriatus, L. aurantiacus, and the L. luculentus group, and suggested L. subflammeus may be the same species as L. substriatus; confirmation would require DNA sequencing of the L. substriatus holotype.

 Lactarius subflammeus is commonly known as the "orange milk cap".